Boombe is an ancient Norman name that arrived in England

 Early Notables of the Boombe family (pre 1700)

-Another 81 words (6 lines of text) are included under the topic Early Boombe Notables in all our PDF Extended History products and printed products wherever possible.
+and 2nd Earl of Northampton; and Mary de Bohun (c.1368-1394), who was the...
+Another 66 words (5 lines of text) are included under the topic Early Boombe Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Boombe family to Ireland